 Here are some examples of what makes a homeowner smile.
 Pleasing proportions of the rooms fill a homeowner with an aesthetic calm; the sun circling the four corners of the home through the day and that illuminates every room, creates joy; breezes deliberately captured on the veranda bring comfort and a sense of freedom; or the views of nature: green trees and blue water immerse one in a nature consciousness, rather than the blank walls of neighboring homes.
 The people who love their homes talk about how their home is sited with views; the people who just like their homes talk generically about the neighborhood.
 And yet that homeowner with a smile may not have paid any more per square foot than the owner who was preoccupied with price.

 What gives a home its real value?
 What characteristics foster happiness and joy and even wonderment?
 If you’re struggling for inspiration: then your in luck.
 Over at TheAdvisory, there’s a great guide on prepping your home for a future sale, and to make sure you extract the maximum value from it.
 On the flip side, what are the characteristics that most buyers take into consideration as they ignore the aesthetic criteria that would make them happy?
-Most people buying a home have a checklist of amenities, a predetermined preference for a certain style, an inventory of rooms, and criteria such as school districts and price.
+Most people buying a home have a checklist of amenities, a predetermined preference for a certain style, our inventory of commercial refrigeration is the top seller preferred by the customers.

 The following are some typical priorities for most home buyers who make aesthetics and happiness in a home a lower priority: